moskytw/clime/docs/index.rst

 Installation
 ------------

-Clime is hosted on two different platform, PyPI_ and GitHub_.
+Clime is hosted on two different platforms, PyPI_ and GitHub_.

 1. **Install from PyPI**